What do you want to do?

 ULIPs Issued Before 1st February 2021

 Policies issued before 1st February 2021 follow the older rules, which do not include the ₹2.5 lakh premium cap.
-If they meet certain conditions of Section 10(10D)*, particularly the premium not surpassing 10% of the sum assured, then the surrender proceeds are completely tax-free, irrespective of when you surrender the policy.
+These policies are governed primarily by the earlier conditions under Section 10(10D) of the Income Tax Act, 1961.
+If they meet the particular conditions of Section 10(10D), particularly the premium not exceeding the limit of 10% of the sum assured for policies issued on or after 1 April 2012, or 20% of the sum assured for policies issued before 1 April 2012, then the surrender proceeds are totally free of tax, regardless of when you surrender the policy.

 ULIPs Issued On or After 1st February 2021

-For ULIPs issued on or post 1st February 2021, Budget 2021 introduced a premium cap of ₹2.5 lakh per year.
-If the overall premium paid across all the ULIP plans surpasses this limit, then the surrender proceeds are not completely exempt and are taxed as capital gains.
+For ULIPs issued from 1st February 2021 onwards, the Budget 2021 rules introduced a yearly premium cap of ₹2.5 lakh along with the premiums not exceeding the 10% of the sum assured.
+If the clubbed premium paid across all such ULIPs surpasses this limit, then the surrender amount is tax free only for the policy which has premium less than Rs 2,50,000 loses complete exemption and is taxed as per capital gains.

 Conclusion